...

 Salsa Verde Pork Tenderloin

-Pork tenderloin is rubbed with aromatic spices, quickly seared on the stovetop and then finished off in the oven.
-Topped off with a speedy, herby salsa verde, this recipe comes together so quickly you’ll hardly have time to set the table!
+In this recipe, Pork tenderloin is rubbed with aromatic spices, quickly seared on the stovetop and then finished off in the oven.
+Topped off with a tangy, herby salsa verde, Quick, simple and packed with flavour.

-This is such a brilliant recipe to have up your sleeve.
-Pork tenderloin is rubbed with aromatic spices, quickly seared on the stovetop and then finished off in the oven.
-Topped off with a speedy, herby salsa verde, this recipe comes together so quickly you’ll hardly have time to set the table!
+Topped with a speedy, herby salsa verde, this recipe comes together so quickly you’ll hardly have time to set the table!
 I like to make mine quite spicy, but you can easily dial down the heat if you’re not a fan by adjusting the amount of chilli.

 Many people associate pork with being dry, tough and chewy.
 This is because, on the whole, we have been overcooking it for years.
 Modern research shows that pork can be cooked to a lovely rosy pink and still be entirely safe to eat – hurrah!
 (You can read more about this here if you are interested).

 To ensure the most perfectly cooked meat an ‘Instant Read’ digital thermometer is your best friend.
 They can be picked up so cheaply these days and take all the guesswork out of cooking.
-Pork can be cooked to an internal temperature of 63°C / 145°F followed by a short rest.
-I like to cook mine to around 65°C /150°F and it is perfectly juicy.
+You can find a link to one I recommend in the recipe card.

-Ok, enough food science, what do I serve with Pork tenderloin?
+what to serve with Pork tenderloin?

-When I cook Salsa Verde Pork Tenderloin, I like to serve it with rosemary roast potatoes.
 I simply cube the potatoes, toss them with olive oil, fresh rosemary, salt and pepper and roast in the oven for 25-30 minutes before the pork.
-This is a terrific dish for any time of year, served with some green beans in the cooler months or a crisp green salad in summer.

-Looking for more delicious Pork Tenderloin Recipes?
+More delicious Pork Tenderloin Recipes!

 If you’re cooking for a special occasion, try my Perfect Pork Wellington recipe!
 If you fancy a quick and easy dinner that is packed with flavour, give my Creamy Mushroom Pork Medallions a go.